MattKetmo/moquet.net/_posts/2012-08-01-create-a-blog-in-less-than-a-minute.markdown

 > create a new blog.
 So you can learn to blog while reading this blog.

 Hi everyone!
-I'm Matthieu Moquet, a french PHP web developper, curently working on the future of the awesome [BlaBlaCar][] startup.
-To present myself in a few words, I'm a [Symfony][] lover, an [Android][] fanboy, an intensive [git][] & [vim][] user, and this blog will be all about that.
+I'm Matthieu Moquet, a french PHP web developer, currently working on the future of the awesome [BlaBlaCar][] startup.
+To introduce myself in a few words, I'm a [Symfony][] lover, an [Android][] fanboy, an intensive [git][] & [vim][] user, and this blog will be all about that.

-For my very first article, let's see **how I created this blog**, in a very simple way, using [Jekyll][].
+For my very first article, let's see **how this blog was created**, in a very simple way, using [Jekyll][].

 Jekyll is a simple **static site generator**.
 It will transform all your HTML & markdown/textile content into ordered HTML files.
-It lets you write posts in simple text files and create static HTML pages, but without repeating the layout of your site.
+It allows you write articles in simple text files and create static HTML pages, but without repeating the layout of your site.

 # Prerequisites

-Writing this article, I assume that you:
+You must:

-- are able to [install Jekyll][install]: `sudo gem install jekyll`
+- be able to [install Jekyll][install]: `sudo gem install jekyll`
-- know basic markup languages as [HTML][], [Markdown][], and [Yaml][]
+- know basic markup languages such as [HTML][], [Markdown][], and [Yaml][]
-- know Git and have an account on [Github][] (optional but usefull to make it online)
+- know Git and have an account on [Github][] (optional but useful to make it online)

 # Initialize the structure

 First we're going to create the basic structure of our app.
-The purpose of each folder we need are described in [Jekyll Usage page][usage]:
+The content of each folder we need is described in [Jekyll Usage page][usage]:

     $ mkdir _layouts _posts
     $ touch index.html _config.yml _layouts/{default,post}.html